 IMPORTANT: Due to the market presently being awash with 78s, I am ONLY interested in buying the following - nothing else…

 Ragtime 1895-1925 - on discs and cylinders.
-This includes such items as Banjo solos by Vess Ossman, Fred Van Eps, Olly Oakley, etc (especially on early 1-sided 7" discs) and ragtime singers such as Pete Hampton, Hedges Brothers & Jacobson, Three Rascals etc.
+This includes such items as Banjo solos by Vess Ossman, Fred Van Eps, Olly Oakley, etc (especially on early 1-sided 7" discs) and ragtime singers such as Pete Hampton, Gene Greene, Cantrell & Williams, Hedges Brothers & Jacobson, Three Rascals etc.

-Post-War Blues and R&B 78s - again USA original issues, not British reissues.
+Post-War Blues and R&B 78s - particularly USA original issues.

 1897-1920 Music Hall 78s and Cylinders (but not loads of Billy Williams, Harry Lauder and Florrie Forde), Vaudeville and Original Cast Theatre Records.
 Single-sided 7” and 10” Berliners, Nicoles and Gramophone & Typewriter Co.
 78s of this material are particularly wanted.